arafatm/arafatm.github.io/quotes.md

 Upton Sinclair `Try again, fail again , better.` Warren Buffett `Writing a check separates a commitment from a conversation.` Warren Buffett `You will continue to suffer if you have an emotional reaction to everything that is said to you.
 True power is sitting back and observing things with logic.
 True power is restraint.
 If words control you that means everyone else can control you.
 Breathe and allow things to pass.`
+Warren Buffett, from his book “The Essays of Warren Buffett: Lessons for Corporate America.” `The best investment you can make is in yourself.`
 William James `When we come down to the root of the matter, we see that [geniuses] differ from ordinary men less in the character of their attention than in the nature of the objects upon which it is successively bestowed.`
+Winston Churchill, from his book “My Early Life.” `Success is walking from failure to failure with no loss of enthusiasm.` Winston Churchill, from his speech to the House of Commons. `Success is not final, failure is not fatal: It is the courage to continue that counts.`
+Zig Ziglar, from his book [“See You at the Top”](https://www.blinkist.com/en/books/see-you-at-the-top-en) `You don’t have to be great to start, but you have to start to be great.`
-`Luck is what happens when preparation meets opportunity.` https://gen.medium.com/if-youre-angry-you-re-part-of-the-problem-not-the-solution-d50a74b119cb `Getting angry is not a strategy.
+`Luck is what happens when preparation meets opportunity.` `Never apologize for showing feeling.
+When you do so, you apologize for the truth.` https://gen.medium.com/if-youre-angry-you-re-part-of-the-problem-not-the-solution-d50a74b119cb `Getting angry is not a strategy.
 It’s a distraction.` https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md `Damn it, you have to kill those excuses.
 Or they will kill you.` https://github.com/arafatm/notes/blob/master/lifehack/cracked_6_Harsh_Truths_That_Will_Make_You_a_Better_Person.md `It's incredibly comforting to know that as long as you don't create anything in your life, then nobody can attack the thing you created.`